-- how the regime for low cost credit contracts applies (see Section B); - what you must do to comply with the modified responsible lending obligations (see Section C); and - how you can elect to comply with the modified responsible lending obligations under the regime (see Section D); - what other modified obligations apply to low cost credit contracts (see Section D). - RG 000.1 From 10 June 2025, low cost credit contracts and buy now pay later contracts are regulated as a type of credit under the National Consumer Credit Protection Act 2009 (National Credit Act).

-Note: Under the Treasury Laws Amendment (Responsible Buy Now Pay Later and Other Measures) Act 2024, the reforms commence six months after the Act receives Royal Assent (i.e. 10 June 2025), or a date within the six-month period that is fixed by proclamation.

-- RG 000.2 If you are, or will be, a provider of credit under a low cost credit contract or buy now pay later contract as defined in the National Credit Act, you must: - (a) hold and maintain an Australian credit licence (credit licence) and comply with the relevant licensing obligations; and - (b) comply with obligations under the National Credit Act and National Credit Code (at Sch 1 of the National Credit Act), some of which are modified for providers of low cost credit contracts. - RG 000.3 The regime for low cost credit contracts is designed to maintain the unique benefits of these contracts while reducing consumer harm.
+- how the regime for low cost credit contracts applies (see Section B); - what you must do to comply with the modified responsible lending obligations (see Section C); - how you can elect to comply with the modified responsible lending obligations under the regime (see Section D); and - what other modified obligations apply to all low cost credit contracts (see Section E). - RG 281.1 Following reforms made by the Treasury Laws Amendment (Responsible Buy Now Pay Later and Other Measures) Act 2024, from 10 June 2025, low cost credit contracts and buy now pay later contracts are regulated as a type of credit under the National Consumer Credit Protection Act 2009 (National Credit Act). - RG 281.2 If you are, or will be, a provider of credit under a low cost credit contract or buy now pay later contract as defined in the National Credit Act, you must: - (a) hold and maintain an Australian credit licence (credit licence) and comply with the relevant licensing obligations; and - (b) comply with obligations under the National Credit Act and National Credit Code (at Sch 1 of the National Credit Act), some of which are modified for providers of low cost credit contracts. - RG 281.3 The regime for low cost credit contracts is designed to maintain the unique benefits of these contracts while reducing consumer harm.